galaxyproject/galaxy-hub/src/news/2021-07-galaxy-update/index.md

 * Training videos and materials are now available for free in the Galaxy Training Network library
 * Videos of all talks presented at GCC2021 will be made available online, for free later this summer
 * All slides and poster PDFs will be made available online this summer as well.
-* The CoFest registration is officially closed, but you can still sign up!
-Just click here...
+* The CoFest registration is officially closed, but you can still sneak in!
+Just click this link here...

 </div>